 Assault in the Second Degree

-Assault is a serious charge in the State of Washington with serious repercussions.
+Assault is a serious charge in the State of Washington with serious repercussions, especially when it comes to Assault 2 charges in Washington.
 The severity can vary depending on the elements of the case, leading to detrimental consequences.
-If you have been charged with Assault 2 it is important to take the necessary steps and precautions to help safeguard your rights.
+If you have been charged with Assault 2, it is important to take the necessary steps and precautions to help safeguard your rights.
 Hiring an attorney is a quite substantial step in allowing you to have someone who is knowledgeable and experienced.
-The Law Office of Erin Bradley McAleer will not only work to be committed to defend your case to the fullest extent of the law but will help to inform, educate and change your perspective on Assault 2 by arming you with the necessary knowledge and tools for any questions or concerns you may have.
-Our attorneys are committed to giving you peace of mind when handling your case as it can be quite stressful when facing a serious charge.
+The Law Office of Erin Bradley McAleer will not only work to be committed to defend your case to the fullest extent of the law but will also help to inform, educate, and change your perspective on Assault 2 by arming you with the necessary knowledge and tools for any questions or concerns you may have.
+Our attorneys are committed to giving you peace of mind when handling your case, especially considering the significant impact of Assault 2 charges in Washington.

 Assault in the second degree revolves around the element of “substantial bodily harm” according to the Revised Code of Washington (RCW) which can take form in three main forms.
 These forms are as follows: